thindil/steamsky/README.md

    https://github.com/thindil/tashy

-   **Important:** To build this version of Steam Sky you will need a repository version of the library, not release (probably soon or later it will be better synchronized).
+   **Important:** To build this version of Steam Sky you will need the 8.6.7 version of the library or above.
+Earlier versions will not work due to lack of some bindings.

 If you have all the required packages, navigate to the main directory(where this file is) to compile: